calint/osca/howto-archlinux/2024.12.01--archinstall/README.md

 ## HP Stream Notebook PC 11

+### install media on usb does not boot
+* disable secure boot in bios

 ### at install in `iwctl` cannot find networks with  `scan`
-* power off and on the device for scan to work
+* power off and on the device
 ```
 device wlan0 set-property Powered off
 device wlan0 set-property Powered on